EBonura/CortexOverride/README.md

 This game is developed using [PICO-8](https://www.lexaloffle.com/pico-8.php), a fantasy console for making, sharing, and playing tiny games and other computer programs.
 The game is still a work in progress, with ongoing development and feature additions.

-The code has been minified using [shrinko8](https://github.com/thisismypassport/shrinko8), a PICO-8 code shrinker/minifier.
+Currently, Cortex Protocol is contained within a single .p8 cartridge file.
+However, due to its size and complexity, it's not yet possible to save it as a .png cartridge.

-## Creator
+## Author

-Cortex Protocol is created by Emanuele Bonura.
+Cortex Protocol is a passion project by Emanuele Bonura.

 - Itch.io: [https://izzy88izzy.itch.io/](https://izzy88izzy.itch.io/)
 - GitHub: [https://github.com/EBonura/CortexProtocol](https://github.com/EBonura/CortexProtocol)